List of churches in Agder og Telemark: Arendal prosti

-This deanery (prosti) covers a small, coastal, urban area covering the municipalities of Arendal and Froland in Agder county.
-The deanery is headquartered at Trinity Church in the town of Arendal in Arendal municipality.
+This deanery (prosti) covers a small, coastal, urban area covering Arendal Municipality and Froland Municipality in Agder county.
+The deanery is headquartered at Trinity Church in the town of Arendal in Arendal Municipality.

 The deanery was established on 1 January 1872 when it was split off from the Vest-Nedenes prosti.
 It initially included all the parishes of Trefoldighet, Barbu, Austre Moland, Tromøy, Hisøy, Øyestad, Froland, and Herefoss.
 The parishes of Austre Moland, Flosta, and Stokken were merged to form the parish of Moland effective 1 January 2018.